-- To authorized representatives of various governmental agencies, including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, the Texas Education Agency, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or, in certain cases, other child welfare representatives. - To individuals or entities granted access in response to a subpoena or court order. - To another school, district/system, or postsecondary educational institution to which a student seeks or intends to enroll or in which the student already is enrolled. - In connection with financial aid for which a student has applied or has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses directory information-designated details.
-[To prohibit this disclosure, see Objecting to the Release of Directory Information on page 14.]
+- To authorized representatives of various governmental agencies, including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, the Texas Education Agency, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or, in certain cases, other child welfare representatives. - To individuals or entities granted access in response to a subpoena or court order. - To another school, district/system, or postsecondary educational institution to which a student seeks or intends to enroll or in which the student already is enrolled. - In connection with financial aid for which a student has applied or has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction.

+- To appropriate officials in connection with a health or safety emergency. - When the district discloses directory information-designated details.
+[See Objecting to the Release of Directory Information on page 8 to prohibit this disclosure.]

-Release of personally identifiable information to any other person or agency-such as a prospective employer or for a scholarship application-will occur only with parental or student permission as appropriate.
+Release of personally identifiable information to any other person or agency - such as a prospective employer or for a scholarship application - will occur only with parental or student permission as appropriate.

-The principal is custodian of all records for currently enrolled students at the assigned school.
-The principal is the custodian of all records for students who have withdrawn or graduated.
+Jana Newcomer is custodian of all records for currently enrolled students at the assigned school.
+The Records Management Officer, Nita Clark is the custodian of all records for students who have withdrawn or graduated.

-A parent or eligible student who wants to inspect the student's records should submit a written request to the records custodian identifying the records he or she wants to inspect.
+A parent or eligible student who wants to inspect the student's records should submit a written request to the custodian of records identifying the records he or she wants to inspect.